 For children over 5 years of age only.
 For use under adult supervision.
 Read the instructions before use.
-Follow them and keep them for reference
+Follow them and keep them for reference.

-Not suitable for children under 36 months as this product encourages children to collect small items that may represent choking hazards.
+Not suitable for children under 36 months due to small parts that could represent a choking hazard.
 Do not use the magnifying lens to look directly at the sun or other sources of bright light as this could damage your eyes.

-Caution!
 None of the accessories in this kit should be allowed to come into direct contact with foodstuffs.
 Keep bugs and dirty hands away from the mouth!

-Wash hands after using this kit or doing the activities described in this booklet.
+Wash hands after using this kit or the activities contained in this booklet.